sayefsakin/halide_notes/Evaluations/traveler_intro/TravelerIntro.md

 basically shows this parent-child relationship as a tree and makes it easier to navigate through each task.
 Now, if we aggregate tasks by the subtree rooted at a specific node, we could visualize that using an ancillary **aggregated gantt view** (at the bottom-left).
 Here, It shows a single aggregated rectangle to represent all such dependent tasks which gets aggregated by the subtree.
-Clicking on different nodes in the task dependency tree will show the aggregated tasks in the **aggregated gantt view**, also highlight the related interval bars in the **gantt view** and update highlighting in the
+Clicking on different nodes in the task dependency tree will show the aggregated tasks in the **aggregated gantt view**, highlight the related interval bars in the **gantt view** and update highlighting in the
 **utilization view**.
 In the **dependency tree view**, clicking on the left arrow icon will collapse the subtree into a single node (associated node of the clicked arrow) and turn that arrow into a right arrow. (top node in the 2nd column from the left of the following picture).
 ![Task Dependency Tree](12.png)

 Clicking on the right arrow will expand and show all the nodes in the subtree rooted at the associated node.
 ![Task Dependency Tree](11.png)

 Hovering over each node will show the associated task name.
 Nodes are shaded according to their total occurrence count (darker for higher occurrences).
 Notice, the `halide_hpx_for` has darker blue color compared to other nodes which indicates that that task has higher occurrence in the execution.

 In the **aggregated gantt view**, overlapped aggregated bars are presented with an additional row and color coded with different shades of purple color.
-Interval bars in the **gantt view** also colored with the same shade of purple corresponding to the aggregated bar these belong in the **aggregated gantt view**.
+Interval bars in the **gantt view** are also being colored with the same shade of purple corresponding to the aggregated bar (to which these bars belong to) in the **aggregated gantt view**.
 The task name is also written with each aggregated bar and associated CPU utilization is drawn within the aggregated bar.